Dynamic Time Warping and Geometric Edit Distance: Breaking the Quadratic Barrier: Geometric Edit Distance in Subquadratic Time

-Recall the all-pairs-distances matrix $D$ and its decomposition into boxes $D_{i,j}$, as defined in Section~\ref{sec:dtw}.
-To adapt our \DTW{} algorithm for \GED{} we modify the way we evaluate the cost of a staircase path $P$ in a box $D_{i,j}$, so it equals to the cost of its corresponding monotone matching $\mathcal{M}(P)$ (see below how $\mathcal{M}(P)$ is defined).
+\paragraph{Subquadratic Time \GED{} Algorithm.} Recall the all-pairs-distances matrix $D$ and its decomposition into boxes $D_{i,j}$, as defined in Section~\ref{sec:dtw}.
+For a monotone matching $\mathcal{M}$ between two point-subsequences $A_i, B_j$, let $\cost_{i,j}(\mathcal{M})$ be the corresponding sum of distances in the definition of $\mathsf{ged}(A_i,B_j)$.
+To adapt our \DTW{} algorithm for \GED{}, we modify the way we evaluate the cost of a staircase path $P$ in a box $D_{i,j}$, so that it equals the cost of its corresponding monotone matching $\mathcal{M}(P)$ (defined below).